Mette Frederiksen: 2022 Russian invasion of Ukraine

 Following the 2022 Russian invasion of Ukraine, Frederiksen's government initiated political talks with the five main political parties of the Folketing (Social Liberal Party, Green Left, Venstre, and Conservative People's Party), and presented the "National Compromise on Danish Security Policy" on 4 March 2022, in which a significant increase in Danish defense spending, an emergency allocation of DKK 7 billion for the Danish defense, a plan for independence from Russian gas, and a referendum on the Danish EU defense opt-out were presented.
 The country will gradually increase defense spending to 2% of GDP by 2033 (as agreed within NATO), which corresponds to an increase in annual defense spending of around 18 billion DKK ($2.65 billion).

 On 21 April, together with Spanish Prime Minister Pedro Sánchez, she visited Ukraine's capital Kyiv and President Volodymyr Zelenskyy.
 At the meeting, Frederiksen promised an increase in arms and military aid to Ukraine by 600 million DKK, bringing the total Danish aid to 1 billion DKK.
 Denmark has previously sent 2,700 M72 LAW light anti-tank weapons to the Ukrainian army.

-On 24 February 2025, Frederiksen said she does not believe Russian President Vladimir Putin "wants peace in Ukraine" and expressed doubts about US President Donald Trump's attempts to negotiate a peace deal in the Russia-Ukraine war, saying that "I understand that many people think that a peaceful solution or a ceasefire sounds like a good idea, but we run the risk that peace in Ukraine is actually [could be - ed.] more dangerous than the war that is going on now."
+On 24 February 2025, Frederiksen expressed skepticism regarding US President Donald Trump's attempts to negotiate a peace deal, stating she did not believe Russian President Vladimir Putin "wants peace in Ukraine."
+Warning against a premature ceasefire, she remarked: "I understand that many people think that a peaceful solution or a ceasefire sounds like a good idea, but we run the risk that peace in Ukraine is actually [could be – ed.] more dangerous than the war that is going on now."